George Headley: The "Black Bradman"

 Again, the lack of a First-Class system in West Indies ensured that Headley had to play most of his cricket between tours in the club matches or even fun outings in the parks.
 He held the spectators spellbound at all levels of the game.
 In between the Australian odyssey and the tour of England, Lord Tennyson did bring his side again to play a series of First-Class games.
-Headley faced them in three matches, scoring 344 not out in the first, 84 and 155 not out in the second and ending with 140.
+Headley faced them in 3 matches, scoring 344* in the first, 84 and 155* in the second and ending with 140.

 When England visited in early 1935, Headley was subdued for the first few Tests.
 Scores of 44, 0, 25, 93 and 53 read well enough against any other batsman, not for George Headley.
 With the series tied 1-1, the teams moved to Jamaica, Headley’s adopted home, for the final match.
-He batted eight and a quarter hours to pile up an unbeaten 270, and then Leary Constantine and Manny Martindale whisked England out twice with hostile spells.
+He batted eight-and-a-quarter hours to pile up an unbeaten 270, and then Learie Constantine and Manny Martindale whisked England out twice with hostile spells.
 West Indies had won their first ever Test series.